 It is no secret that automotive battery performance and lifespan are greatly affected by temperature.
 Most people believe cold weather is what kills the battery, but it is hot weather that shortens the lifespan of the battery.
 When the battery gets cold, the chemical reactions are slowed.
 Slower chemical reactions can prolong the useful life of a battery by slowing the degradation of normal usage over time.
 However, slower chemical reactions also mean lower battery output capability.
 Therefore, when it gets cold fast, it appears like your battery instantaneously stops working.
 But in truth, the cold weather is simply exposing underlying degradation issues.

-But what happens to batteries in hot temperatures?
+What happens to batteries in hot temperatures?

 In short, hot temperatures shorten the lifespan of the battery.
 The temperature dependence of chemical reactions is defined by the Arrhenius equation.
 But more simply put, as the temperature increases so does the speed of the chemical reactions within the battery.
 The increase in chemical reaction speed can increase the output of the battery, but also increases the speed of battery degradation.
 This results in regional differences in battery lifespan due to differences in climate region to region.
 Assuming normal usage, the regional impact of battery life expectancy will directionally look like the example below: